 The Playing Field is used extensively by a variety of groups and individuals and litter is a significant management issue and challenge.
 Litter bins are emptied 3 times per week by the parks staff as a minimum (twice midweek and once per weekend), more often when staff are deployed in the park to support specific events and lettings.
-The staff also undertake litter picking across the site.
-Managing dog waste is also a significant issue.
-Dog bins are emptied twice per week by the Council's Waste Services division and regular inspections address the disposal of stray dog waste.
+Members of staff also undertake litter picking across the site.
+Dog waste collection has moved to a new system of integrated rubbish bins in parks, meaning dog owners are permitted to place (bagged) dog waste in any litter bin in its parks and open spaces.
+Information regarding the Council's dog policies is displayed in the park on the main signs.